conda-incubator/conda-store/docs/administration.md

 authentication methods, session storage, etc. TODO: remove at some point since also used in `AuthenticationBackend`.

+`CondaStoreServer.max_page_size` is maximum number of items to return in a single UI page or api response.

 ### conda_store_server.worker.app.CondaStoreWorker

 `CondaStoreWorker.log_level` is the level for all server